 Support from providers outside our school

-Our school works closely with families to make sure every child gets the support they need to learn and thrive.
-Sometimes this means bringing in specialist providers from outside our school, such as therapists funded by the NDIS or other programs.
+Our school works closely with families to ensure every child receives the support they need to learn and thrive.
+Sometimes this includes engaging specialist providers from outside our school, such as therapists funded through the NDIS or other programs.

-These external providers do not have an automatic right to come into our school.
-Any request must come from a parent or carer in writing so we can make sure the support is safe, appropriate, and in the best interest of the student.
+External providers do not have an automatic right of access to our school.
+All requests must be made by a parent or carer in writing so the school can determine whether the proposed support is safe, appropriate and in the best interests of the student.

 What does outside support mean?